 The Carnegie Earth and Planets Laboratory (EPL) Summer Undergraduate Research Internship is a full-time, paid 10-week research internship and professional development program based on the EPL campus in Washington, DC.

 EPL is a division of the Carnegie Institution for Science, a non-profit, non-degree-granting research institution where people conduct cutting-edge investigations about Earth and its place in our Universe.
 Our internship offers authentic, collaborative scientific research experiences across the range of disciplines pursued on our campus—including astronomy, geochemistry, geophysics, material science, and planetary science—for a diverse cohort of 6-8 undergraduate students from local colleges and universities.

-If you have questions about our program, please read our FAQ page.
-Any further questions can be directed to the program director, Dr. Johanna Teske (email@example.com).
+If you have questions about our program, please read the FAQ below.
+Any further questions can be directed to the program director, Dr. Dionysis Fouatoukos (email@example.com.)
 You can read more about former EPL interns here.